parf/spartan-test/Syntax.md

 * Spartan test reads test-file line by line

-line read can be a:
+Line read can be a:
  - php-expression
  - test-expression (or just `test`)
  - test-result
  - comment

-* for test-expressions it calculate result, then compares it to stored result
+* For test-expressions it calculate result, then compares it to stored result
     - if result exists and differ, error is generated
     - if no result stored in test-file, generated result is added to test-file

-* stest catches
+* STest catches
     - return values
     - exceptions (throwable)
     - stdout output (echo, print)